Battle of Wuhan: North of the Yangtze

-While those factions were active, the Japanese 6th Division breached the defensive lines of Chinese 31st and 68th Army on 24 July and captured Taihu, Susong, and Huangmei Counties on 3 August.
-As the Japanese continued to move westward, the Chinese 4th Army of the Fifth War Zone deployed its main force in Guangji, Hubei and Tianjia Town to intercept the Japanese offensive.
-The 11th Army Group and the 68th Army were ordered to form a line of defense in Huangmei county, and the 21st and 29th Army Group, as well as the 26th Army, moved south to flank the Japanese.
+While those factions were active, the Japanese 6th Division breached the defensive lines of Chinese 31st and 68th Armies on 24 July and captured Taihu, Susong, and Huangmei Counties on 3 August.
+As the Japanese continued to move westward, the Chinese 4th Army Group of the Fifth War Zone deployed its main force in Guangji, Hubei and Tianjia Town to intercept the Japanese offensive.
+The 11th Group Army and the 68th Army were ordered to form a line of defense in Huangmei county, and the 21st and 29th Group Armies, as well as the 26th Army, moved south to flank the Japanese.

 The Chinese recaptured Taihu on 27 August and Susong on 28 August.
-However, with Japanese reinforcements arriving on 30 August, the Chinese 11th Army Group and the 68th Army were unsuccessful in their counteroffensives.
+However, with Japanese reinforcements arriving on 30 August, the Chinese 11th Group Army and the 68th Army were unsuccessful in their counteroffensives.
 They retreated to Guangji County to continue resisting the Japanese forces along with the Chinese 26th, 55th, and 86th Armies.
-The Chinese 4th Army Group ordered the 21st and 29th Army Groups to flank the Japanese from northeast of Huangmei, but they were unable to stop the Japanese advance.
+The Chinese 4th Army Group ordered the 21st and 29th Group Armies to flank the Japanese from northeast of Huangmei, but they were unable to stop the Japanese advance.
 Guangji was captured on 6 September.
-On 8 September, Guangji was recovered by the Chinese 4th Corps, but Wuxue was lost the same day.
+On 8 September, Guangji was recovered by the Chinese 4th Army Group, but Wuxue was lost the same day.

+Japan bombarded 500 Chinese with gas at Guangji County after 40 Japanese artillery pieces were captured and 1000 Japanese were killed in battle.

 Battle of Tianjiazhen

 The Japanese Army then lay siege to the river fortress of Tianjiazhen.
 Tianjiazhen was positioned at a natural choke point in the Yangtze river, with the banks being only 600m wide at its narrowest.
 To capitalize on this natural defense, the Chinese had built massive battlements and fortifications since the end of 1937, with help provided by Soviet advisors and thousands of local laborers.

 Manning Tianjiazhen were thousands of China's best troops from the Central Army, including experienced veterans from the Battle of Shanghai.
 The army commanders and division commanders were all graduates from the Whampoa Military Academy.

 The Japanese attacked Tianjiazhen primarily by land, but suffered from poor supply lines and attacks by Chinese guerrillas.
-The resulting struggle was one of the bloodiest of the entire Wuhan campaign, lasting for over a month until the Japanese finally captured it on September 29th.
+The resulting struggle was one of the bloodiest of the entire Wuhan campaign, lasting for over a month until the Japanese finally captured it on September 29.
 To overcome the Chinese defenders, the Japanese resorted to deploying large amounts of poison gas, which proved to be their only decisive means of achieving victory.

 Following the fall of Tianjizhen, the Japanese continued to attack westwards by capturing Huangpo on 24 October and rapidly approaching Hankou.